twongkee/pythondata/riskthinking/twsample/doc/README.md

     - load persisted model
     - serve requests to model

-to ensure stable builds, using poetry to control all libraries.

 # Containers

-Packaged python using [poetry](https://python-poetry.org/) to ensure all dependencies stay constant.
+Docker containers, with python using [poetry](https://python-poetry.org/) to ensure all dependencies stay constant.

 can run container with syntax `docker run --env-file ./kaggle.env -it -p 5000:5000 -v /localdata:/twdata $CONTAINER_ID /bin/bash`
 where `kaggle.env` contains the kaggle credentials.  (only needed for the load data step).